 She replaced that worth nothing – insincere – shoot yourself in the foot – question with a credibility and value statement and it has totally changed her interactions with prospects.
 People who need what she has to offer, because she has given them information about her credibility and benefits, talk to her… rather than sighing, pegging her as another worthless phone pest and getting off the phone.

 Success in calling is in the details.
-Those who think it is about “making more calls” or “building rapport” always fail.
+Those who think it is about “making more calls” or “building rapport” dwell in low-probability land.